Bureau of Citizenship and Immigration Services, Homeland Security.

 |1 An applicant who does not seek employment authorization documentation does not need to submit the $120 fee, but must still complete and submit Form I-765 for data gathering purposes.|

 How Does an Application for TPS Affect My Application for Asylum or Other Immigration Benefits?

-An application for TPS does not affect an application for asylum or any other immigration benefit, and vise versa.
+An application for TPS does not affect an application for asylum or any other immigration benefit, and vice versa.
 Denial of an application for asylum or any other immigration benefit does not affect an applicant's TPS eligibility, although the grounds for denying one form of relief may also be grounds for denying TPS.
 For example, a person who has been convicted of a particularly serious crime is not eligible for asylum or TPS (8 U.S.C.
-1158(b)(2)(A)(ii); 8 U.S.C.
-1254a(c)(2)(B)(ii)).
+1158(b)(2); 8 U.S.C.
+1254a(c)(2)(B)(i)).

-Does This Extension Allow Nationals of Montserrat (or Aliens Having No Nationality Who Last Habitually Resided in Montserrat) Who Entered the United States After August 28, 1997, To File for TPS?
+Does This Extension Allow Nationals of Nicaragua (or Aliens Having No Nationality Who Last Habitually Resided in Nicaragua) Who Entered the United States After December 30, 1998, To File for TPS?

-No. This is a notice of an extension of TPS, not a notice of re-designation of Montserrat under the TPS program.
+No. This is a notice of an extension of TPS, not a notice of re-designation of Nicaragua under the TPS program.
 An extension of TPS does not change the required dates of continuous residence and continuous physical presence in the United States.
 This extension does not expand TPS availability to those who are not already TPS class members.
-To be eligible for benefits under this extension, nationals of Montserrat (or aliens having no nationality who last habitually resided in Montserrat) must have resided continuously in the United States since August 22, 1997, and have been continuously physically present in the United States since August 28, 1997.
+To be eligible for benefits under this extension, nationals of Nicaragua (or aliens having no nationality who last habitually resided in Nicaragua) must have resided continuously in the United States since December 30, 1998, and have been continuously physically present in the United States since January 5, 1999.

 What Is Late Initial Registration?